General Argyres-Douglas Theory: Introduction

 \section{Introduction}

 The study of conformal field theory (CFT) plays an important role in understanding the dynamics of quantum field theory.
 The most well known four dimensional CFT is $\mathcal{N}=4$ supersymmetric gauge theory which has a conformal manifold labeled by an exact marginal coupling $\tau$: gauge coupling constant.
 The weakly coupled description with explicit Lagrangian description can be written down at the cusp of the coupling constant space.
-Different weakly coupled descriptions are related by $S$ duality which is best understood from the magical six dimensional $(2,0)$ theory compactified on a torus \cite{Witten:2009at}.
+Different weakly coupled descriptions are related by $S$ duality which is best understood from the compactification of magical six dimensional $(2,0)$ theory on a torus \cite{Witten:2009at}.

-Recently, a large class of four dimensional $\mathcal{N}=2$ superconformal field theories (SCFT) are found by compactifying six dimensional $(2,0)$ theory on a punctured Riemann surface \cite{Gaiotto:2009we,Gaiotto:2009hg}.
-Similarly, the gauge coupling constant space is identified with the moduli space of complex structure of the punctured Riemann surface and the $S$ duality is the modular group.
+Recently, a large class of four dimensional $\mathcal{N}=2$ superconformal field theories (SCFT) are found by compactifying six dimensional $(2,0)$ theory on a Riemann surface with regular punctures \cite{Gaiotto:2009we,Gaiotto:2009hg}.
+Similarly, the gauge coupling constant space is identified with the moduli space of complex structure of the punctured Riemann surface and the $S$ duality group is identified with the modular group.
 However, one usually can not write a Lagrangian description for the weakly coupled gauge theory duality frame at the cusps.
-The reason is that the matter sector is usually isolated strongly coupled SCFT which plays an essential role in understanding S duality of these theories, for instance, the S dual theory of $SU(3)$ with six fundamentals \cite{Argyres:2007cn} involves strongly coupled $E_6$ theory \cite{Minahan:1996fg} which can be constructed by compactifying six dimensional $A_2$ theory on a sphere with three full punctures.
+The reason is that the matter sectors are usually isolated strongly coupled SCFTs which play an essential role in understanding S duality of these theories, for instance, the S dual theory of $SU(3)$ with six fundamentals \cite{Argyres:2007cn} involves strongly coupled $E_6$ theory \cite{Minahan:1996fg} which can be constructed by compactifying six dimensional $A_2$ theory on a sphere with three full punctures.